xcart/xcart-docs/_pages/kb_en/multivendor/sale_usage_with_multivendor.md

 If necessary, the administrator can create group discounts on behalf of vendors.
 To create a group discount for a vendor, the administrator needs to specify this vendor as the owner of the discount using the **Vendor** field in the sale offer details.
 ![541-sale-offer-vendor-name.png]({{site.baseurl}}/attachments/ref_6BpfsOWG/541-sale-offer-vendor-name.png)

-If the administrator wants to set a group discount not just for a single vendor, but for the entire store (global discount) - so the discount will apply to all the products regardless of the product owner, they must leave the **Vendor** field blank when creating a sale offer.
+If the administrator wants to set a group discount not just for a single vendor, but for the entire store - so the discount will apply to all the products regardless of the product owner, they must leave the **Vendor** field blank when creating a sale offer.
 ![541-sale-details-vendor-empty.png]({{site.baseurl}}/attachments/ref_6BpfsOWG/541-sale-details-vendor-empty.png)

 _Related pages:_